Danie10/gadgeteerza-homeassistant/README.md

 * Some audio message alerts for Victron system alarms
 * Voice alert warning when AC load on the inverter exceeds 4,7 kWh
 * Voice alerts for when grid power has been lost, as well as when it is back on (it's a must in South Africa, and with a solar system you don't always know if the grid is back on, or when it has gone off)
-* Voice alert for 20 minutes before scheduled load shedding for our zone starts (just some time to put shower hot water on)
+* Voice alert for 30 minutes before scheduled load shedding for our zone starts (just some time to put shower hot water on)
+* Critical alert when battery SOC gets down to 16%

 ## Files
 * File in docker sub-folder is the docker-compose file I used to create the Home Assistant container